-He was one of the oldtimers, those writers that have been with the company for years.
-Back then my technical writing has begun in my old company, Innodata.
-We didn’t really talk that much, not until he organized a trip to Batad and I decided to join.
+He was one of the old-timers, those writers that have been with the company for years.
+Back then my technical writing career has begun in my old company, Innodata.
+We didn’t really talk that much until he organized a trip to Batad and I decided to join.
 Ram is your go-to person when you want to know how to go to this or that part of the country.
 We consider him an expert when it comes to local traveling.
 He knows where to stay, which spots to see, which food to eat, and who to contact.
 But his expertise did not just come from years and years of traveling, it’s also the result of his effort to travel from a local’s perspective.
 Let him explain this further through this article.
 People, here comes our 12th Travel Bug Series feature, Brahma C. Foz.

 Please tell us something about you